 - b) Changes to the ORC rules several ORC rules may be amended by the NoR in accordance with RRS 87 as follows: - i) Minimum crew weight ORC certificates define a Maximum crew weight where the weight of all crew members weighed in light street clothes shall not be greater than the number recorded on the certificate.
 This shall always apply, and therefore shall not be amended by the NoR.
 There is also a Minimum crew weight that is recorded on the certificate, but this shall be applied only when specified by the NoR and Sailing Instructions.
 See ORC Rules 102.3 and 200.1(b) for more details. - ii) Allowed amount of liquids on board Unwarranted quantities of stores shall be considered as ballast because their weight may have a measurable effect on performance.
 Any liquid carried on board in excess of 2.5 litres of drinkable fluid per person per day of racing, in the tanks or in other containers exclusive of emergence water required by safety rules, and any fuel in excess of the quantity needed to motor for 12 hours, is therefore not permitted.
 Race organizers of long offshore races may waive this requirement by specifying so in the Notice of Race.
 See ORC Rule 201.2 for more details. - iii) Moving sails or equipment Moving sails or equipment with the intention of improving performance (i.e. "stacking") is prohibited and shall be considered as a breach of RRS 51, although organizers of long offshore races may change this in the Notice of Race.
-See ORC Rule 201.3 for more details. - iv) Number of sails aboard while racing The maximum number of sails allowed on board while racing is defined as follows: exclusive of storm & heavy weather sails required by the safety rules, a boat shall not carry aboard while racing more sails of each type than the numbers defined as follows:
+See ORC Rule 201.3 for more details. - iv) Auto pilot Use of automatic and wind-vane devices for steering shall be allowed by the Notice of Race.
+This may be important particularly for the Double Handed events. - v) Number of sails aboard while racing A boat shall not carry aboard while racing more sails of each type than the numbers defined as follows: